wwWallet/wallet-docs/docs/wallet-architecture/03-offline-and-caching.md

 ## Connectivity detection

-`navigator.onLine` is not treated as proof of Internet access.
+`navigator.onLine` is not treated as proof of internet access.
 The wallet checks the backend's `/status` endpoint with a five-second timeout and uses that result as its online state.

 - Browser `online` and `offline` events trigger a check.
 - While offline, the wallet checks every seven seconds.